 Did you run slogger again to see if it was a fluke?

-command from your Journal folder.
-Location of the Journal folder in iCloud is usually ~/Library/Mobile Documents/5U8NS4GX82~com~dayoneapp~dayone/Documents/Journal_dayone
+findcommand from your Journal folder.
+Location of the Journal folder in iCloud is usually~/Library/Mobile Documents/5U8NS4GX82~com~dayoneapp~dayone/Documents/Journal_dayone.Will show you what files were just created in the last 10 minutes.

 will delete just those files.
 It's faster than manually deleting them in Day One by far.